Akash-Kumar45/Doctor-Patient-Management-API/README.md

 # Doctor-Patient-Management-API
 THE MAIN FILES ARE INCLUDED IN SRC FOLDER WHICH INCLUDES MAIN AND TESTING FILES.

+=====FEW METHODS ARE NOT WRITTEN IN CODE BUT I HAVE TESTED THE ALL APIs FOR DOCTOR AND PATIENTS

 Technologies and Software used: Java, Eclipse, Postman, Spring Boot, JPA, Hibernate and other Spring Boot tools